TrendsAI-bit/Solanatokensincinerator/features/social-sharing.md

 # 📱 Social Sharing

-Share your cosmic burns with the galaxy and celebrate your token incineration achievements!
+Share your bonk burns with the community and celebrate your token incineration achievements!

 ## 🐦 Twitter/X Integration